 When you take cocaine, the substance triggers psychological and physical changes.
 Some of these changes can be chalked up to the way the drug impacts your brain and CNS (central nervous system).
-Others changes are the result of personal feelings you bring to the cocaine experience.
+Other changes are the result of personal feelings you bring to the cocaine experience.

 Despite commonalities in the way people experience the cocaine high, the effects differ from person to person and are also contingent on the environment and your state of mind.

-How Rapidly Does Cocaine Take Effect?
+How Rapidly Does The Cocaine High Take Effect?

 The method of delivery influences the speed of cocaine’s action.
 The quicker the drug enters your bloodstream, the quicker you’ll feel its effects.

 Smoking or injecting cocaine delivers noticeable effects within seconds.
 When you smoke or ingest the drug, by contrast, it takes from one to three minutes to kick in.

 How Long Does the Coke High Last?

 As you might expect, the delivery methods that get cocaine into your system quicker also allow the effects to wear off more rapidly.